namisan/mt-dnn/README.md

   year={2019}
 }

 and a new version of the paper will be shared later.

+@article{liu2019mt-dnn-kd,
+  title={Improving Multi-Task Deep Neural Networks via Knowledge Distillation for Natural Language Understanding}, author={Liu, Xiaodong and He, Pengcheng and Chen, Weizhu and Gao, Jianfeng}, journal={arXiv preprint arXiv:1904.09482}, year={2019}
+}
 ```
 ***Typo:*** there is no activation fuction in Equation 2.
 ### Contact Information